Electronic System for Travel Authorization: Application

 In December 2018, CBP announced that instant ESTA approvals would no longer be available and reiterated that it "strongly encouraged" travelers to submit an online authorization request at least three days (72 hours) before traveling to the United States.
 However, CBP's website still says that "In most cases, a response is received within seconds of submitting an application."
-However, some immigration consultants report that decisions on ESTA applications can occasionally take longer than 72 hours, for example if the applicant had any U.S. visa refused before (even if declared on the application).
+However, some immigration consultants report that decisions on ESTA applications can occasionally take longer than 72 hours: for example, if the applicant has had any previous U.S. visa refusals (even if declared on the application).

 Each travel authorization under ESTA can be valid for up to two years, for multiple trips during that period.
 However, travelers must obtain a new ESTA authorization if they are issued a new passport, or change their name, gender or country of nationality, or if any answer to their ESTA application eligibility questions changes.

 Each entry under the Visa Waiver Program is only valid for a combined maximum stay of 90 days in the United States and its surrounding countries.
 The admission period cannot be extended under the program.
 If a longer stay is intended, a visa is required.

 ESTA does not guarantee entry to the United States.
 CBP officers make the final determination of admissibility (entry) to the United States and may cancel or deny ESTA at any time during travel, for example for suspicions of giving false information in the application.